anojndr/RAG-Forge/README.md

     *   Integrates with a self-hosted **SearxNG** instance or the **Serper.dev** Google Search API.
     *   Supports a primary and fallback search engine configuration.
 *   **Performance Optimized**:
-    *   **Concurrent Processing**: Extracts from multiple URLs in parallel for high throughput.
+    *   **Concurrent Processing**: Extracts from multiple URLs in parallel using separate worker pools for I/O-bound and CPU-bound tasks.
-    *   **Caching**: In-memory and Redis cache support for both search results and extracted content.
+    *   **Decoupled Architecture**: YouTube transcript extraction is handled by a separate, independent Python microservice, improving the main service's performance and stability.
-   *   **Decoupled Architecture**: YouTube transcript extraction is handled by a separate, independent Python microservice, improving performance and stability.
+    *   **Advanced Caching**: Supports sharded in-memory and Redis caching with batched operations for both search results and extracted content.
    *   **Monitoring**: Includes a `GET /health` endpoint for simple health checks.

 ## Try it Live

 You can see this API in action by checking out the **Discord AI Chatbot**, which uses RAG-Forge as its primary tool for web content extraction.